• Skip navigation

 The main research themes of our Research Group are the formation, migration and chemical evolution of magmas within the Earth, and global geochemical cycles associated with these processes.
 An important aspect of our research are the consequences for humankind of volcanic activity, its role in environmental and climate change, and the formation of ore deposits.

-LEG members on a regular base participate in planning and realisation of research vessel cruises.
-Watch a video of our work on German research vessel Sonne.
+LEG members regularly participate in the planning and realisation of international research vessel cruises with German research vessels.
+Here you can find a video of our work on the research vessel Sonne.

 Lehrstuhl für Endogene Geodynamik